-Their January Sales Leadership Summit was packed with product updates, customer insights, process improvements and a 2020 vision rollout that included more than doubling the size of the business.
+Their January Sales Leadership Summit was packed with product updates, customer insights, process improvements and a visionary rollout that included more than doubling the size of the business.
 This a company with incredible momentum in the marketplace and they are well-positioned to grow.
 However, when the day concluded with open conversation, it was crystal clear that one leadership challenge was top of mind: managing the next generation to drive sales growth.

 They’re also the most mobile generation in the history of the modern workplace — “mobile” meaning they love their smartphones, but more importantly for your business, “mobile” meaning they’ll leave and find a new job if they aren’t satisfied.
-A third of employed millennials are actively looking for a job and are projected to stay with an employer only about two years on average.
-Two years!

 Plenty of sales organizations can barely approach getting a territory up to peak profitability in a two-year window.
 To think about a talent exodus on the other side of that is a massive concern when it comes to growth.

-They value career development.
 If you want to keep top-performing employees on your team, you’ll need to invest in helping them grow and learn.
 Millennial employees who don’t feel supported and aren’t challenged to grow will look elsewhere, and quickly.
 The bottom line: People want to work for a company that continues to invest in them and delivers world-class development.
 Organizations that encourage an environment of continuous learning for employees of every generation are better positioned to win in a marketplace that is changing fast.
 Customers expect more.
 So does today’s talented sales professional.

-They demand flexibility.
 The nine-to-five mentality is dead.
 Does work really need to be done in an office?
 Gen Y is looking for a more flexible work environment that rewards good work, without the rules about when and where it gets done.